jjt/jjt.github.io/_posts/2013-11-14-easy-angular-development-yeoman-generator-angular.md

-All of the features promised in the intro are now available to us and we can focus on developing our app, which is a great place to be after issuing just a half dozen commands in a terminal.
+All of the features promised in the intro are now available to us and we can focus on developing our app, which is a great place to be after issuing just a half dozen commands in a terminal (Node installation not withstanding).

 Now let's turn to how Yeoman can help us in fleshing out our application with its other generators.